-- 3.9.
-The regulations require the Council to publicise consultations on the website and to provide documents for inspection at the Council's offices and local libraries, as well as sending emails and/or letters to statutory, general and other consultees. - 3.10.
-The Council recognises the value of including more of the community in the development process not least, that the documents will more closely reflect local needs and priorities.
-Therefore, there is a commitment by the Council to go "above"
+3.9.
+The regulations require the Council to publicise consultations on the website and to provide documents for inspection at the Council's offices and local libraries, as well as sending emails and/or letters to statutory, general and other consultees.
+These regulations will be met wherever possible, and where the provision of hard copy documents is in line with national social distancing guidelines and government advice.
+SDC will undertake ongoing work to find alternative and innovative ways to publicise consultations.

-and beyond" the minimum requirements, to ensure active, widespread and effective community engagement in the planning process.
+3.10.
+The Council recognises the value of including more of the community in the development process - not least, that the documents will more closely reflect local needs and priorities.
+Therefore, there is a commitment by the Council to go "above and beyond" the minimum requirements, to ensure active, widespread and effective community engagement in the planning process.